 Having a pool is incredible.
 It can be the perfect place to host weekend parties or just a private get together with friends.
 Swimming in the pool is also a great way to stay in shape, especially if you are into healthy living.
 You can also spend your time lounging on the poolside to get that perfect tan skin your friends will talk about.
+And if you are keen to find out more on how to open an above ground pool, be sure to check this article out.
 There are just so many things you can do with a pool but often times, pool owner tend to forget one of the most important thing – pool maintenance.

 A pool is an investment and you should keep it properly maintained so you can use it for many years.
 A lovely pool that is not well maintained could turn ugly or worse, it can pose a threat to your health.
 When the water on the pool is dirty, bacterial build up is expected and swimming in the pool is not safe at all.
 So what should you do then to keep your pool in its pristine condition?
 Here are some 10 pool maintenance tips that you need to try right now: